JavaScript Optimization: Tips to Boost Performance

 1. Embrace Modern JavaScript Features

 JavaScript evolves continually, with each ECMAScript version adding new syntax improvements, performance enhancements, and features.
-Leveraging modern JavaScript ensures cleaner, faster, and more maintainable code while benefiting from optimizations in modern JavaScript engines like V8, SpiderMonkey, and Chakra.
+Using modern JavaScript ensures cleaner, faster, and more maintainable code while benefiting from optimizations in modern JavaScript engines like V8, SpiderMonkey, and Chakra.

 // ES5: Verbose and less readable